 If you wish to give avocado to your cat, make sure you take the right measures and avoid any of the aforementioned side effects.

-- Moderation: Reminder to keep their daily snack intake at 10%.
+- Moderation: Remember the 10% rule: all treats and human food should make up no more than 10% of your pet’s daily calorie intake.
 Avocado bites should only replace a small treat, but never a full meal.
 Know that a medium-sized avocado contains about 320 calories & 29 grams of fat.
 Ideally, you should only give them 15 grams (1 tablespoon).

 - Fruit only: Do not offer avocado to your cat if it contains the stem, bark, leaves, pit, or skin. ,